New York divorce law: At fault divorce

 The state of New York is one of the states which allow the possibility of an at fault divorce.
 In this case, one party accuses the other of a wrongdoing (the "fault").
 The other party may or may not contest.
 In the past, the parties might use the at fault grounds to obtain a mutually desired and agreed upon divorce: they can agree to an uncontested divorce as long as one of the parties is willing to allege one of the fault-based grounds and the other party accepts the "fault" without contesting it.
-The continued availability of fault grounds gives a spouse leverage in extracting a favorable settlement, as he or she can threaten to sue on a fault ground, which may have adverse social or business effects on the other spouse, unless he or she is given what he or she wants in the settlement.
+The continued availability of fault grounds gives a spouse leverage in extracting a favorable settlement, as the filing spouse can threaten to sue on a fault ground, which may have adverse social or business effects on the other spouse, unless the filer's demands are met in the settlement.

 An at fault divorce can be obtained due to the following: